 Nobody ever won a chess game by resigning.” – Savielly Tartakower

 Rameshbabu Praggnanandhaa is a 14-year-old from Chennai, who is checkmating not just kings on the board, but history itself.
-At the age of 12, he has secured the title of the second youngest Grandmaster in the world.
+At the age of 12, he has secured the title of ‘The Second Youngest Grandmaster in the World.’

 Praggnanandhaa began at an early age, influenced by his sister, Vaishali.
 Both the brother-sister duo are now internationally acclaimed chess champions.
 He is one of the most talented child prodigies emerging in the field of chess.
 At the age of 5, he started playing at tournaments and soon went on his way to become the U-8 champion.
-Praggnanandhaa is on a forward-moving journey; he was also hailed as the U-10 champion.
+Praggnanandhaa is on a forward-moving journey; he has also hailed as the U-10 champion.

 R Praggnanandhaa: 'Praggnanandhaa' enthralls fans with blindfold chess | Chess News – Times of India https://t.co/iZdUybTTyX